 I personally feel that the three most serious deficiencies in North American public schools are:

-- Under funding of inner-city schools: They are the ones that need the best facilities, but often they receive the lowest funding.
+Under funding of inner-city schools: They are the ones that need the best facilities, but often they receive the least funding.

 The only way to learn what the precise opinion of the entire population is would be to ask every person.
 A precise national average would be clearly beyond reach financially.
 So, polling companies always ask a much smaller number of people.
 The result is an approximation of the true value.